ethereum-optimism/optimism/omgx_examples/truffle/README.md

 ## Step 3: Deploying your Optimistic Ethereum contracts

-Going through this routine one more time.
 Now we're going to deploy an Optimisic Ethereum contract using `truffle`.
 For Truffle based deployments, we're going to use Truffle's `migrate` command to run a migrations file for us that will deploy the contract we specify.

 First, let's create that migrations file.
 Create a new directory called `migrations` in the topmost path of your project and create a file within it called `1_deploy_ERC20_contract.js`.

 Next, within `1_deploy_ERC20_contract.js`, we're going to add the following logic: